 In September 2020, the High Court in Prague delivered a confirmatory judgment, which came into legal force on 26 November 2020.
 The High Court awarded O2 CZ the full reimbursement of the costs of the proceedings.
-The dispute is therefore successfully closed but the Company initiated execution against VOLNÝ.
-In May 2021, the Supreme Court issued an order suspending the enforceability of rulings on costs.
-However, the court has not yet decided on the matter of extraordinary appeal filed by VOLNÝ.
+VOLNÝ filed an extraordinary appeal to the Supreme Court.
+In July 2022, the Supreme Court annulled the previous decisions for procedural reasons and returned the case for further proceedings.
+The Municipal Court in Prague continues the proceedings.